About this report

 Key to the indicator summaries

-|Ratings of indicator Status||The rating of indicator Status refers to the environmental condition of the indicator.
+‘Indicator status’ refers to the environmental condition of the indicator.

-||Green – Good: the data shows a positive or healthy environmental condition.
+|Green: Good – the data shows a positive or healthy environmental condition.

-||Yellow – Moderate: the data shows that the environmental condition is neither good nor poor, or results may be mixed across the state|
+|Blue: Moderate – the data shows that the environmental condition is neither good nor poor, or results may be mixed.

-||Red – Poor: the data indicates poor environmental condition or condition under significant stress.
+|Red: Poor – the data indicates poor environmental condition or condition under significant stress.

-|Unknown||Insufficient data is available to make an assessment.
+|Grey: Unknown – insufficient data or information is available to make an assessment.

-|No significant change in condition is evident, allowing for some variation due to background variability that occurs naturally|
+|No significant change in condition is evident, usually allowing for some level of fluctuation due to the background variability that occurs in most naturally occurring systems.

-|The trend in environmental condition for the indicator is deteriorating (environmental impacts are increasing).
+|The trend in environmental condition for the indicator is clearly deteriorating (environmental impacts are increasing).

-|Information reliability||The information reliability rating signifies the level of confidence in the data and information used to make these assessments.
-It considers the statewide extent of data coverage, the accuracy and ‘fitness for use’ of the data in assessing the Status and Trend for the indicator.
+‘Indicator reliability’ describes the level of confidence in the data or information used to make these assessments.
+It considers the statewide extent of data coverage, the accuracy and ‘fitness for use’ of the data and the reliability of the information and its interpretation in assessing the status and trend for the indicator.
 This is represented by the symbols below.

 |Three ticks: Good – the data or information is sufficient to interpret the outcome with confidence.